robertschmidt54/AdvancedUnixTutorial/README.md

 ```
 bash myecho.sh "I want to print this string"
 ```
-Congratulations you've just rewritten the echo command.
-But it illustrates a key feature of bash scripting: we can take in arguments from the command line and do things with them.
+Congratulations you've just rewritten the echo command!

+As usless as this is it does illustrate a key feature of bash scripting: we can take in arguments from the command line and do things with them.

-Arguments coming in from the command line are stored in a hidden list we can access with the variables $1, $2, $3, etc.
+Arguments coming in from the command line are stored in a hidden list we can access with the variables $0, $1, $2, $3, etc.